apache/flagon/docker/README.md

 1. Register an index in Kibana to see the logs:

    Goto: Management -> Index Patterns and enter `userale` in the Index pattern box.
    Choose `clientTime` in the drop down `Time Filter field name` field.
+Alternatively, to explore our "interval" logs, select `@timestamp`.

    ![alt text][configure_index]